Afrocybersamurai/Securing-The-Cloud/README.md

 # Securing The Cloud Configuration

-## We are simply going to reduce the risks as much as possible by the following sections:
+##In the following sections we will reduce the risks as much as possible:

 <div>